jcdarwin/readk.it/README.md

         <item id='readk_it_js_lib_require-css_normalize_js' href='readk.it/js/lib/require-css/normalize.js'  media-type='text/javascript' />
         <item id='readk_it_js_lib_require-css_LICENSE_txt' href='readk.it/js/lib/require-css/LICENSE.txt'  media-type='text/plain' />

+####Building

+If you're looking over the code for the Readk.it Manifesto, you might notice that in the top-level folder, besides the familiar OEBPS and META-INF folders and mimetype file, there's a number of other files in there.
+This is because the Readk.it Manifesto uses [Grunt](http://gruntjs.com/) (the Javascript build tool) as its build tool.
+In order to compile the ReadK.it Manifesto, you'll need to [install node](http://nodejs.org/download/), [followed by grunt](http://gruntjs.com/installing-grunt), and then at a command line, navigate to the top-level directory and simply issue the command:

+    grunt

+This will create a <code>dist</code> directory, inside of which you'll find the Readk.it Manifesto codetree ready to be zipped into an EPUB file.Grunt performs the following tasks:

+* compiling the SASS code into CSS
+* assembling only the files that actually needs to be in the EPUB
+* checking for consistency

 ###<a id="library"></a>Library mode
 Library mode is as easy to setup as single-publication mode: